-Ze’ev Rosenkranz noted the perhaps surprising fact that “…Einstein’s library does not include prolific number of works strictly related to physics.”
+Ze’ev Rosenkranz noted the perhaps surprising fact that “…Einstein’s library does not include prolific number of works strictly related to physics [13].”
 When compiling

 information about Einstein's books, Rosenkranz attempted to find out whether, in addition to books from the scientist's home, books were sent to Jerusalem from Einstein's office at the Institute for Advanced Study in Princeton.
-Rosenkranz even included in one of his letters two photographs presumably of Einstein's office, which were published in two books about the scientist: A.P.
-French (ed.).
-Einstein: A Centenary Volume (Cambridge, Mass., 1979) and Ronald W. Clark.
-Einstein - The Life and Times (New York, 1971).
+Rosenkranz even included in one of his letters two photographs presumably of Einstein's office [14].

 However, in response Ehud Benamy (assistant administrator of the Einstein Archives at The American Friends of The Hebrew University, Inc., New York), who was responsible for the packing and sending of Einstein's books, corrected the error.
 The photographs were not of Einstein's office but of a classroom in which Einstein had worked.
-However, he did note that “The classroom pictures do, indeed, show some books on the shelves.”
+However, he did note that “The classroom pictures do, indeed, show some books on the shelves [15].”

-While Benamy was not certain about the fate of the books from Einstein's office, he assumed that they were transferred to Einstein's home on Mercer St. in 1955.
+While Benamy was not certain about the fate of the books from Einstein's office, he assumed that they were transferred to Einstein's home on Mercer St. in 1955 [16].
 In any case, Benamy shared the view of Rosenkranz about the collection in Einstein's home.
 Benamy stated: “Regarding the sparcity [i.e., sparsity] of books on physics in Einstein’s personal library at Mercer Street, I too took notice that most of the books were unrelated to physics.
-Many authors sent him autographed volumes, everything from philosophy, literature, history, and sundry subjects.”
+Many authors sent him autographed volumes, everything from philosophy, literature, history, and sundry subjects [17].”
 He continued: “I often wondered whether Einstein ever got around to reading his extensive collection.
-I have my doubts.”
+I have my doubts [see 17].”

-Prof. Gerald Holton collected materials that he expected would help him write a description of Einstein’s library.
+Prof. Gerald Holton collected materials that he expected would help him write a description of Einstein’s library [18].
 However, evidently, this effort was not crowned with success.